Personal Loans for Credit Card TransferManage your credit card debt by transferring the balance over to a personal loan. Learn more now.

 Here is how FICO breaks down the credit score spectrum from 300 to 850:

 If your credit score sits below 631, you can expect a lender to request additional information that confirms your ability to pay back one of the personal loans for credit transfer.
 You can expect to prove employment, as well as submit information that presents how much income you earn each month.
 A lender that views you as a high-risk borrower may request collateral to secure a personal loan, charge a high rate of interest to account for assuming the additional risk of lending you money, or decline your application.

 You can get started by visiting a financial institution and speaking with a loan officer.
 You can also start the process online by entering your information into loan request form.

-When asking for a loan, you will need to provide information about yourself.
+When asking for an online loan, you will need to provide information about yourself.
 Lenders ask for your Social Security number to request a copy of your credit report and validate your identity.
 You might also have to present proof of employment and disposable income.
 The threat of identity theft means you should only conduct business with an online banking institution that uses the https protocol at the beginning of the website address.